benjymous/annotations/sandman/sandman.15.md

   What does the skull in the cupped hands mean?
 Above this panel, in the panel of Zelda and Chantal together, there are meant to be two captions.
 The two captions do not appear in the original comic publication, but were replaced in the trade paperback reprint.
 The first reads: With Melmoth we walk the corridors of Otranto

-**The second reads**:
+- #### The second reads

   > And Chantal says I'm going to take off my veil Zelda and Oh God I know it's going to be my mom saying Oh God Zee you're sick listen Robert do you know wht I found in her room your daughter's disGUSTing

 - #### Panel 4